 When and how should magnesium sulfate be administered?

-Is magnesium sulfate safe for all pregnant women and babies?
+Is magnesium sulfate safe for pregnant women and babies?

 - Myasthenia gravis